By: Jihann Pedersen, Marketing Director for Asia Pacific

 Through analysing the data generated by technologies such as shopkick’s shopBeacon or Apple’s iBeacon, retailers can gain insight into which parts of a store customers visit the most.
 This can be used to refine store designs and layouts to increase foot traffic and boost sales.

-The technology can go even further if customers opt in to services such as free Wi-Fi while in a store.
+The technology can go even further if customers opt in to services such as free Wi-Fi whilst in a store.
 As they approach a certain department or stock display, the customer can be sent personalised offers relating to the items nearby.
 Looking at shoes?
 How about 20% off if you buy within the next 20 minutes?!

 While such opportunities have retailers very excited, it's also important to ensure the gathered data is stored in a highly accessible and secure location.
 The insights that analytics software can deliver are only as good as the data fed in.